The LORD is my shepherd. I lack nothing. He makes me lie down in green pastures; He leads me beside quiet waters. He refreshes my soul.

 Friend to Friend

 Admit your need for rest.
 Many of us have bought into the lie that who we are is based on what we do or don’t do.
 We fill every waking moment with something or someone in order to prove our worth.
 After all, we must be worthy if we are doing worthy things, right?
 Busyness does not always equal productivity.
 When we admit our need to rest, we are acknowledging the fact that we are imperfect and that our human power is limited.
 We need to rest in Him.

-One year, I walked into a shop and stopped in my tracks when I saw the yoke hanging on a wall.
+One year, I walked into a shop and stopped in my tracks when I saw the yoke.
 Matthew 11:28-30 is one of my husband’s favorite passages of Scripture where Jesus says, “Take my yoke upon you and you will find rest for your souls.”
 For years, I searched for just the right yoke to give Dan as a special gift.
-But every yoke I found was either too big or too small and in less than stellar condition.
+It seemed that every yoke I found was either too big or too small and in less than stellar condition.
 The yoke before me was in perfect condition and was just the right size and price.
 Upon closer inspection, my excitement faded.

 Are you tired and exhausted from trying to live life on your own?
 Come to Jesus and find rest in Him.

-Father, thank You for the promise of rest we find in Your presence.
+Father, Thank You for the promise of rest.
 It seems like I am always tired and every step is hard.
 Please forgive me when I turn to You as a last resort instead of running to You first.
-Today, I turn to You, Lord, for rest.
+Lord, today, I turn to You for rest.

 In Jesus’ Name,